rotationalio/rotational.io/content/en/blog/2023-01-10-building-a-raft-part-2.md

 First, let's examine the RPC definitions for the `AppendEntriesRequest` and `AppendEntriesReply` messages.

 When a presumptive leader (which we'll call Alpha) wants to propose a new log entry to its peers (let's call them Beta and Gamma), it will send out an `AppendEntriesRequest`.
 In our first post in this series, we explained that a **Term** describes a leader's continuous duration during the consensus process.
-Alpha will include it's perspective of the term in this `AppendEntriesRequest`:
+Alpha will include its perspective of the term in this `AppendEntriesRequest`:

 *Note: some fields omitted for brevity.*
 ```proto